Jaimedgp/pyAEMET/README.md

 Meteorological Agency (AEMET) through its OpenData API.
 The library contains several methods to facilitate downloading and filtering the climatological data.

+> The information that this library collects and uses is property of the Spanish State
+> Meteorological Agency, available through its AEMET OpenData REST API.

 ## Installation
 ``` bash
 $ pip install pyaemet